mzazon/awesome-cloud-projects/gcp/real-time-translation-services-speech-text-translation/real-time-translation-services-speech-text-translation.md

 ## Problem

 Global businesses increasingly need to support real-time multilingual communication for customer service centers, international meetings, and cross-cultural collaboration.
 Traditional translation solutions require manual copying and pasting of text between applications, creating delays and interrupting natural conversation flow.
-Companies struggle with expensive on-premises speech recognition infrastructure that lacks the accuracy and language coverage needed for professional multilingual interactions.
+Companies struggle with expensive on-premises speech recognition infrastructure that lacks the accuracy and language coverage needed for professional multilingual interactions, while existing cloud solutions often fail to provide the low-latency performance required for natural conversations.

 ## Solution

 Build a cloud-native real-time translation platform using Google Cloud Speech-to-Text for accurate audio transcription and Cloud Translation for instant multilingual conversion.
-The solution leverages Cloud Run for scalable WebSocket connections and Firestore for conversation persistence, creating a seamless pipeline that transcribes spoken audio, translates it to multiple target languages, and delivers results via real-time connections to support live conversation scenarios.
+The solution leverages Cloud Run for scalable WebSocket connections and Firestore for conversation persistence, creating a seamless pipeline that transcribes spoken audio, translates it to multiple target languages, and delivers results via real-time connections to support live conversation scenarios with sub-second latency.

 ## Architecture Diagram